-The Rise of Northwood project
+The Rise of Northwood

 Why are we doing this?

-How is this all possible?
+How has this all been possible?

 The Slindon Estate received a bequest from Mr John Springthorpe-Hunt.
 He was a gentleman very fond of the South Downs and we’ve acknowledged his generosity by naming the community planted woodland in his memory – Springthorpe Wood.